Aurore54F/HideNoSeek/README.md

 ### Clone Detection

-To find clones between the benign PDGs from the folder FOLDER\_BENIGN\_PDGS and the malicious ones from FOLDER\_MALICIOUS\_PDGS, launch the following python3 commands from the `src` folder location:
+To find clones between the benign PDGs from the folder FOLDER\_BENIGN\_PDGS and the malicious ones from FOLDER\_MALICIOUS\_PDGS, launch the following python3 command from the `src` folder location:
 ```
 $ python3 -c "from samples_generation import replace_ast_df_folder; replace_ast_df_folder('FOLDER_BENIGN_PDGS', 'FOLDER_MALICIOUS_PDGS')"
 ```